 - Router's IPv6 Address on WAN.
 This field shows the IPv6 address that is acquired for the router's WAN (or Internet) interface.
 The number after the slash (/) is the length of the prefix, which is also indicated by the underline () under the IPv6 address.
 If no address is acquired, the field displays Not Available. - Router's IPv6 Address on LAN.
 This field shows the IPv6 address that is acquired for the router's LAN interface.
 The number after the slash (/) is the length of the prefix, which is also indicated by the underline () under the IPv6 address.
 If no address is acquired, the field displays Not Available. - 6.
-In the Login field, enter the login information for the ISP connection.
+To use the same login information as you do for IPv4 PPPoE connections, select the Use the same Login information as IPv4 PPPoE check box.
+Otherwise, configure the following settings: - a.
+In the Login field, enter the login information for the IPv6 PPPoE ISP connection.
 This is usually the name that you use in your email address.
 For example, if your main mail account is JerAB@ISP.com, you would type JerAB in this field.
 Some ISPs (like Earthlink and Deutsche Telekom) require that you use your full email address when you log in.
-If your ISP requires your full email address, type it in this field.

-- 7. In the Password field, enter the password for the ISP connection. - 8.
-In the Service Name field, enter a service name.
+If your ISP requires your full email address, type it in this field. - b.
+In the Password field, enter the password for the IPv6 PPPoE ISP connection. - c.
+In the Service Name field, enter a service name for the IPv6 PPPoE ISP connection.
 If your ISP did not provide a service name, leave this field blank.